Financial Algebra

 Integrated Math 2: Algebra, Geometry, and Data Science

 Integrated Math 2 students expand their algebraic reasoning and understanding of mathematical models including quadratic equations and exponential functions.
 Students also explore probability and build upon their knowledge of transformations, congruence, and similarity while developing logic skills through conjecture, argument, and proof.
 Investigations in this course build connections between all topics covered.
-Prerequisites: Integrated Math 1, Algebra 1, or Foundations for Algebraic Reasoning.
+Prerequisites: Integrated Math 1 or Algebra 1.
 Offered at the Honors and Standard levels.
 Honors level requires departmental recommendation.

 Calculus – Derivatives & Integrals